ExtremeCloud IQ Developer ExtremeCloud IQ Developer

 NOTE

-flag in operation metadata result.
-The cancellation request may be rejected ifcancelable
+• When the operation is in RUNNING status, need to further check cancelable flag in operation metadata result.
+The cancellation request may be rejected if cancelable is false.

 # Response

-- If the operation is already done, the server will return an error code with
+• If the operation is already done, the server will return an error code with FAILED_PRECONDITION.

 The client can use Get Long-Running Operation Status to check whether the cancellation succeeded or whether the operation is done by ignoring the cancellation request.